treeverse/lakeFS/design/open/hard-delete.md

 On Commit, we will update the reference key with value `comitted`

 A background job will be responsible for scanning the references prefix, and handling the references according to the state.
+The `last_modified` parameter is used to prevent any race conditions between reference candidates for deletion and ongoing operations which might add references for this physical address.
+The assumption is that when all references of a physical address are in `deleted` state, after a certain amount of time (TBD), this physical address cannot be referenced anymore (all staging tokens were either dropped or committed).

 ### Background delete job (pseudo-code)